luisDVA/luisdva.github.io/_posts/2024-05-15-problematic-spreadsheets.md

 If we run `annotate_mf_all()` with the path to the spreadsheet, we’ll get an error message.
 Apparently there are formatted cells outside of the data rectangle, which is what `readxl` focuses on during the data import.

 We can use tidyxl to unravel the problem, looking at the tail end of the output, we see some blank-formatted cells in rows 1054 and 1055, even though our samp data frame only has 1053 rows.
-These formatted cells create “ghost” rows that trip up the functions from unheadr.
+These formatted cells create “ghost” rows that trip up the functions from `unheadr`.

 {% highlight text %}
 > nrow(samp)